ryreitsma/phonegap-batman/README.md

 ## Running the app

-`python -m cors_server.py` from inside this directory.
+`python cors_server.py` from inside this directory.

 Now you can access this sample app from **http://localhost:8000**.